diptangsu/Python-tutorial/README.md

-How to run the files.
+## How to run the files
+Download and install python from [here](python.org).
 After installing python, open up a terminal/cmd and type in `pip install jupyter-notebook`

-Download or clone the repository and open up a terminal inside the repo and enter the command `jupyter notebook`
+Download or clone this repository and open up a terminal inside the repo and enter the command `jupyter notebook`

-It will automatically launch your browser and you can read and run python code inside it
+It will automatically launch your browser and you can read and view the files from your own system.

 README file to be properly updated soon